 The Rise and Rise of Joseph Pilates

-Yoga, gymnastics, skiing, self defence, dance, circus training as well as weight training are amongst the many exercise pursuits Pilates endeavoured to master to achieve his goals.
-A combination of the various disciplines Pilates practiced, combined with mental focus and specific breathing techniques saw the birth of what has since become a world renowned, respected exercise technique.
+Yoga, gymnastics, skiing, self-defence, dance, circus training as well as weight training are amongst the many exercise pursuits Pilates endeavoured to master to achieve his goals.
+A combination of the various disciplines Pilates practised, combined with mental focus and specific breathing techniques saw the birth of what has since become a world-renowned, respected exercise technique.

-Pilates dream was that one day the principles of his revolutionary technique would be practiced and applied to all forms of movement, transforming the way we think about and move our bodies.
+Pilates dream was that one day the principles of his revolutionary technique would be practised and applied to all forms of movement, transforming the way we think about and move our bodies.

-With the explosion and success of Pilates in the last decade this dream is in part fulfilment.
-For others who have yet to try Pilates the benefits still await them, whilst those who practice the exercise technique regularly continue to boast of the changes Pilates can bring.
+With the explosion and success of Pilates in the last decade, this dream is in partial fulfilment.
+For others who have yet to try Pilates, the benefits still await them, whilst those who practice the exercise technique regularly continue to boast of the changes Pilates can bring.